n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.crowddevtrigger.md

 # crowd.dev trigger

-The crowd.dev trigger node allows you to respond to events in crowd.dev and integrate crowd.dev with other applications. n8n has built-in support for a wide range of crowd.dev events, which includes new activities and new members.
+Use the crowd.dev trigger node to respond to events in crowd.dev and integrate crowd.dev with other applications. n8n has built-in support for a wide range of crowd.dev events, which includes new activities and new members.

 On this page, you'll find a list of events the crowd.dev trigger node can respond to, and links to more resources.